It seems like everybody is trying to join the metaverse these days, from big tech companies to fashion retailers.

 Meta (formerly known as Facebook) launched its first public foray into the metaverse last week, through an app made for its Oculus Quest 2 headset called Horizon Worlds.
 It’s important to note, though, that Oculus has been in development for years.
 The current Oculus headset is available for purchase at a base price of $299.

-Panox Display can provide OLED/LCD display for VR headset as follows，
+Panox Display can provide OLED/LCD displays for VR headsets as follows，

 There are also reports that companies are continuing to develop more advanced VR headsets, including Meta with a new high-end virtual and augmented reality headset called Project Cambria and a Playstation VR 2 to come out in 2022.